This is the Settings Tab:

 - Audio Input: Same as above but for the transmit audio source.

 Use these controls to manually toggle the PTT (transmit) on and off.
 The “Enable PTT Controls” checkbox must be checked in order to send transmit commands.
 Note that this control does not lock out the transmit button on the radio (although that can be done from the physical radio’s settings). wfview also has an automatic five minute transmit timeout.
+For radios with a PTT command (most), wfview will send the PTT command over CI-V. For radios without this command, wfview will toggle the RTS pin of the serial converter.

 Appearance and Behavior Settings: